Analysing the Bond movie -- three approaches

 Post-structuralist challenge was in the air even while U203 was still trying to hang on to gramscianism.
 I want to trace some themes here using the work of Barthes (1977) (although Foucault would probably do too).
 I have discussed some key essays in Barthes in Harris (1996), and if you want to see this discussion in a fuller version click here

-If you want to carry on for a bit with B&W, I can summarise the main implications of Barthes' work pretty drastically as two main points:
+If you want to carry on for a bit with B&W, I can summarize the main implications of Barthes' work pretty drastically as two main points:

 1. Since there is so much textuality around in modern societies, it is impossible to ignore the relations between texts (intertextuality) when trying to grasp their meaning.
 Texts are endlessly citing and referring to each other as well as trying to represent something about the world.
 Thus instead of the 'old semiology' which tried to unpack central ideological meanings in texts, we need a new semiology which understands actual texts as mere moments in a sea of textuality, and oppose any attempt to fix meanings once and for all.